Next Spanish general election: Background

-The 2023 election had seen Prime Minister Pedro Sánchez and his ruling coalition—formed by the Spanish Socialist Workers' Party (PSOE) and Sumar—being re-elected with the support of Together for Catalonia (Junts), in exchange for a controversial amnesty law for those tried and convicted for events related to the 2017–2018 Spanish constitutional crisis and the 2019–2020 Catalan protests.
-This deal sparked protests, which were particularly violent in the days before Sánchez's investiture as demonstrators stormed the PSOE's national headquarters in Madrid with the involvement of far-right organizations.
+The 2023 general election saw Prime Minister Pedro Sánchez and his ruling coalition—formed by the Spanish Socialist Workers' Party (PSOE) and Sumar—re-elected with the support of Together for Catalonia (Junts), in exchange for a controversial amnesty law for those tried and convicted for events linked to the 2017–2018 Catalan crisis and the 2019 protests.
+This deal sparked widespread protests, some of them violent in the days before Sánchez's investiture, seeing clashes near the PSOE's national headquarters in Madrid and the involvement of far-right groups.